FECstudios/pulse-X/README.md

 2. Solder and connect all of the components as shown in schematics
 3. Flash the firmware to the esp32
 4. Charge the batteries
+5. Download your sound effects and preferred musics to the sd card
-5. Connect all of the 3d printed pieces together and you are good to go
+6. Connect all of the 3d printed pieces together
+7. Connect to the device

 # AI usage
-AI was used to help write the firmware for this project and part selection.
+AI was used to help write the firmware for this project.
+AI was partly used in part selection and troubleshooting.